Old Testament: Patriarchs & Matriarchs

 Approximately 248 references

-Father of the Jewish nation, called by God from Ur to Canaan.
-God made a covenant with him, promising land, descendants, and blessing to all nations through his seed (Genesis 12, 15, 17).
-His willingness to sacrifice Isaac (Genesis 22) is a defining moment of faith.
-Husband of Sarah, father of Ishmael (by Hagar) and Isaac.
+Called by God from Ur to Canaan, Abraham became the father of the Jewish nation.
+The covenant God made with him — promising land, descendants, and blessing for all nations through his seed (Genesis 12, 15, 17) — is the backbone of redemptive history.
+His willingness to sacrifice Isaac (Genesis 22) stands as one of the central acts of faith in the Old Testament.
+Husband of Sarah, he also fathered Ishmael by Hagar.

 Key references: 1 Chronicles 1:27, 1 Chronicles 1:28, 1 Chronicles 1:32, 1 Chronicles 1:34, 1 Chronicles 16:16, 1 Chronicles 29:18, 1 Kings 18:36, 2 Chronicles 20:7, 2 Chronicles 30:6, 2 Kings 13:23 (and 218 more)